maxammann/blog/content/posts/2021-04-30-formal-mode-input/index.md

 $$
 {{< /katex >}}

-{{< resourceFigure "syntax.drawio.svg" >}}
+{{< resourceFigure "example.drawio.svg" >}}
-Definition of the syntax in the example below.
+The dotted rectangle on the lower right shows the syntax of each block.
 Each state $st \in State$ is visualized by the rounded square.
 The first line shows the trace until which step it is executed.
 The second line references the current state, and the last one includes the knowledge of the attacker denoted by the frame $\Phi$.
- {{< /resourceFigure >}}

-{{< resourceFigure "example.drawio.svg" >}}
-Example execution of a trace.
+The rest of the diagram shows an execution of the trace.
  {{< /resourceFigure >}}